thekarel/rum/README.md

 Useful in monorepos, in packages with many commands or when jumping between projects.

+Will use the correct package manager: npm, pnpm, yarn or bun.

 ```sh
 rum --help
 TUI to list, filter and run package.json scripts.